ueapy/ppd_python/README.md

 You can find this folder by opening the file explorer and going to `This PC` then `Windows (C:)` and double clicking through

 ## 3. Create the environment and launch the notebooks
-Make sure Anaconda is installed and the course materials are downloaded
+Make sure Anaconda is installed and the course materials are downloaded.
+From here you have two options: use Anaconda navigator (recommended if you are not a UNIX person) or use the command line.

 ### **Anaconda navigator technique (best for Windows):**